 You normally cannot change your payment options once you are receiving a disability benefit.
 It works the same for regular retirement.
 See the “Payment Options” section for details on when you can make changes.

-You could be receiving a disability that may be switched to a regular retirement.
-This means your age and service requirements now align with the benefits of a regular retirement.
+You could be receiving a disability that will be switched to a regular retirement when your age and service requirements align with the benefits of a regular retirement.
+When your benefits transfer to a regular retirement, the annual disability confirmation will no longer be required.
 Your benefit will be recalculated to include this change.

 Normally, you can withdraw money out of your Annuity Savings Account (ASA) when you are on disability.
 You do not have to wait to get a “disability determination” from the Social Security Administration.
 You can withdraw your ASA while waiting for your letter from Social Security.